Contrasting Sono-Tek (SOTK) and Its Competitors

 |2.53

-As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 14.55%.
-Given Sono-Tek’s rivals higher probable upside, analysts plainly believe Sono-Tek has less favorable growth aspects than its rivals.
+As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 17.16%.
+Given Sono-Tek’s rivals higher probable upside, analysts clearly believe Sono-Tek has less favorable growth aspects than its rivals.

+53.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by institutional investors.
+7.8% of Sono-Tek shares are owned by company insiders.
+Comparatively, 15.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Earnings & Valuation